-It is explained in chAndhOgya upanishath “anEna jIvEna AthmanAnupravisya nAmarUpE vyAkaravANi” (I enter into all matter through jIvAthmAs to give them distinct names/forms that signify creation).
+It is explained in chAndhOgya upanishath “anEna jIvEna AthmanAnupravisya nAmarUpE vyAkaravANi” (I enter into all matter through jIvAthmAs to give them distinct names/forms which signify creation).
 Instead of being like a clay pot which is just made of clay, bhagavAn stays as the antharyAmi of all entities and controls those entities fully just like an AthmA (soul) stays as the dhAraka (protector), niyAmaka (one who controls) and sEshi (the master).
 It is explained that this sarIra-Athma bhAvam is the driving force for the previously explained sAmAnAdhikaraNyam.
 When it is is said that “dhEvadhaththa is standing on a tree”, there is no sarIra-Athma bhAvam (but when it is said that “bhagavAn is everything”, there is sarIra-Athma bhAvam – bhagavAn is the AthmA and everything is his body).

 thidavisumbu eri vaLi nIr nilam ivai misai

-padarporuL muzhuvathumAy avai avai thoRum
+padarporuL muzhuvadhumAy avai avai thoRum

-udanmisai uyir enak karanthengum paranthuLan
+udanmisai uyir enak karandhengum parandhuLan

-sudarmigu suruthiyuL ivai uNda karanE
+sudarmigu surudhiyuL ivai uNda suranE

 Word-by-Word meanings (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-thidam – dhruda (more established – long lasting) – since AkAsa stays for little longer than other elements in manifested state, it is explained as “established”
+thidam – dhruda (more established – long lasting) – since AkAsa stays for a little longer than other elements in manifested state, it is explained as “established”

 visumbu – AkAsam – ether